urMisery/Windows-Login-Log-Monitor/README.md

 >
 > Go to the directory where your script is located (e.g "cd C:\Users\YourUser\Desktop")
 >
-> And type ./Get-FailedLogins.ps1
+> And type ./Get-FailedLogins.ps1.
 >
 > If you have an issue like "**_Get-FailedLogins.ps1 cannot be loaded because running scripts is disabled on this system._**", do the following:
 >   1. Type **Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass** command.
 It allows you to execute a script one time only
 >   2. Confirm the change by typing Y
->   3. Try to execute the script again
+>   3. Try to execute the script again.
 >
 >